Dark-Gran/KarmaAppetite2/README.md

    - SlugBase (dependency)
 - Make sure all four mods are enabled in the Remix menu in game.
 (Config menu with cheats available)

-Unlike in [previous version](https://github.com/Dark-Gran/KarmaAppetite), there is no ExtraInventory mod.
+Unlike in the [previous version](https://github.com/Dark-Gran/KarmaAppetite), there is no ExtraInventory mod.
 **But if your slugcat really needs a backpack, I can recommend [LeeMoriya's Inventory Mod](https://github.com/LeeMoriya/Inventory).**

 ## Description